 “Suppose the average MLB game-time temperature were 10F higher (than 72.7F).
 Fly balls on a typical home run trajectory would travel about 2.5 ft farther (about 0.6%), leading to 6% more home runs.
 As a more dramatic example, consider games played at the two extreme temperatures of MLB, 30F and 110F.
 The home run probability would be about 50% greater at the high end (110F) than at the low end (30F).
 This result simply confirms what everyone already qualitatively knows: balls carry better at higher temperatures, leading to more home runs.”

 Digging deeper, Jeff Zimmerman looked at the average number of runs per game, relative to the temperature, in MLB from 2007 to 2013.
-We can see when the temperature was between 71 and 75 degrees, teams averaged 4.4 runs per game.
+When the temperature was between 71 and 75 degrees, teams averaged 4.4 runs per game.
 When the temperature rose 20 degrees to between 91 and 95, the number of runs increased to nearly 5 per team.

-Furthermore, Beyond The Box Score cobbled together all the numbers from 1990 – 2013, relative to temperature in 10 degree increments, from Baseball Reference and came up with this graph.
-As we can see once again, as the temperature rises, so do the amount of runs (as well as batting average, slugging, isolated slugging and home runs per at-bat).
+Furthermore, Beyond The Box Score cobbled together all the numbers from 1990 – 2013, relative to temperature in 10 degree increments, from Baseball Reference.
+They discovered that as the temperature rises, so do the amount of runs (as well as batting average, slugging, isolated slugging and home runs per at-bat).